YINI-lang/YINI-spec/YINI-Specification.md

 The result of string concatenation is always a single string value.

 **In strict mode**, concatenation is allowed ONLY between string literals.
+This rule is due to restricting implicit string conversion in strict mode.
+Which keeps the `+` operator narrowly defined as string-joining operator, and avoids confusion with numeric addition, and preserves predictable strict-mode validation.

-**In lenient mode**, concatenation MAY accept operands of the **simple/scalar types** and the **null type**.
+**In lenient mode**, concatenation MAY also accept operands of the **simple/scalar types** and the **null type**, provided that at least one operand is a string literal.

-This means the following operands MAY be accepted:
+This means the following operands MAY be used in lenient mode:
 - String literals.
 - Number literals.
 - Boolean literals.
 - Null literals.

-At least one operand in a lenient-mode concatenation expression MUST be a string literal.
 YINI does not define numeric addition.
+Therefore, a concatenation expression MUST contain at least one string literal.

 Lists and inline objects MUST NOT be operands in concatenation expressions.

 Each string literal is interpreted according to its own string type before concatenation.
 For example, Classic Strings interpret escape sequences before being joined, while Raw Strings preserve backslashes literally.

+Concatenation **MUST occur on a single logical line.** A newline MUST NOT appear inside a concatenation expression, including before or after the `+` operator.
+This limitation is by design, since this favor explicitness and predictable parsing.
+This avoids hidden continuation behavior and keeps multi-line text handling clearly separated into Triple-Quoted Strings.

+For multi-line text, authors SHOULD use Triple-Quoted Strings instead.

 **Valid in both lenient and strict mode:**